RNA-FRETools/MASH-FRET/README.md

 # ![](docs/assets/images/mash-fret_logo.png) MASH-FRET

-## About MASH-FRET

-This is the MASH-FRET MATLAB Package - A modular toolkit to process surface-immobilized single molecule data.

 ## What is MASH-FRET?
 MASH-FRET is a GUI-based software package written in **Matlab** for the analysis of **single-molecule FRET trajectories**.
 The framework encompasses the entire workflow from spot detection and trace processing to histogram and dwell time analysis.
 The program is structured in five modules: